openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

 tiered level of service based on cost.
 The cinder QoS offers similar functionality based on volume type setting limits on host storage bandwidth per service offering.
 Each volume type is tied to specific QoS attributes that are unique to each storage vendor.
+QoS enforcement in cinder is done either at the hypervisor (front end), the storage subsystem (back end), or both.
+The VMAX driver only supports the storage subsystem (back end) or the combination of hypervisor (front end) and the storage subsystem (back end), but never just hypervisor (front end).
-The VMAX plugin offers limits via the following attributes:
+The VMAX driver offers the following attributes:

 - By I/O limit per second (IOPS)
 - By limiting throughput per second (MB/S)